microsoft/rnx-kit/packages/metro-serializer-esbuild/README.md

 Below are all the currently supported options.

+### `target`

+Sets the target environment for the transpiled JavaScript code.

+See the full documentation at https://esbuild.github.io/api/#target.

+Values: Any JS language version string such as `es6` or `esnext`.
+You can also use environment names.
+See the full documentation for a list of supported names.

+Defaults to `hermes0.7.0`.

 ### `fabric`

 When enabled, includes Fabric-enabled version of React.
 You can save some bytes